TrackPolitics logoTrackPolitics

 AI-generated

-Tom Gordon is the Liberal Democrat MP for Harrogate and Knaresborough, first elected in 2024.
-He currently sits on the Courts (Remote Hearings) Bill committee and the Joint Committee on Human Rights, and has previously served on the Science, Innovation and Technology Committee and the Terminally Ill Adults (End of Life) Bill committee.
+Tom Gordon is a Liberal Democrat MP for Harrogate and Knaresborough, elected in 2024.
+He currently serves on the Courts (Remote Hearings) Bill committee and the Joint Committee on Human Rights, and has previously sat on the Science, Innovation and Technology Committee and on the Terminally Ill Adults (End of Life) Bill committee.

 Voting Patterns